amrohendawi/unraveling-bert-article/README.md

 ## About the app

-This Dash app adapts the excellent [NY Times report A 3-D View of a Chart That Predicts The Economic Future: The Yield Curve](https://www.nytimes.com/interactive/2015/03/19/upshot/3d-yield-curve-economic-growth.html).
+This Dash app adapts the excellent [NY Times report A 3-D View of a Chart That Predicts The Economic Future: The Yield Curve](https://www.nytimes.com/interactive/2015/03/19/upshot/3d-yield-curve-economic-growth.html) as a base project.

 ## Built With

 - [Dash](https://dash.plot.ly/) - Main server and interactive components
 - [Plotly Python](https://plot.ly/python/) - Used to create the interactive plots

+## Heroku DevOps

+You can push the project to production by simply creating a new app on heroku and connecting it to your github repo within 60 seconds.

 ## Screenshots